Banana Split Chia Seed Pudding

 What Sweetener to Use

 I like liquid sweeteners best for chia pudding because they mix easily without clumping.
-Maple syrup is a great choice however I often use just a few drops of liquid stevia.
+Maple syrup is a great choice however I often use just a few drops of liquid stevia for a sugar-free option.
 You can also leave it unsweetened as we’ll be adding sweet toppings like fresh fruit.

 - coconut yogurt